 - Hacking Tutorial – Access this site with care; some of these tips and tricks are questionable, if not downright illegal.
 The reason we include it is that one of the responsibilities of an ethical hacker is to know what their evil counterpart is up to.

 - Hack This Site – A free, safe, and legal training ground for hackers to test and expand their hacking skills.
 Includes an IRC channel where you can hook up with fellow white hatters and ask questions.

 - Exploit Exercises – As the name suggests, see if you can spot code vulnerabilities in a series of advanced hacking challenges.

 - Crypto Pals – Eight sets of crypto challenges.
 You don’t need to know about crypto but you should be familiar with at least one mainstream coding language.
 You need to work through all 48 exercises as some code is used in later challenges.

 - YouTube – Perfect for the lazy ethical hacker; all you need is popcorn.
-Simply search on “ethical hacking course.”
+Simply search “ethical hacking course.”

 - Hacking eBooks Collection – A private collection of hacking literature.

 - Tutorials Point – The Ethical Hacking Tutorial provides a good overview for beginners.